False discovery proportion envelopes with m-consistency: Acknowledgements

-IM and ER have been supported by ANR-21-CE23-0035 (ASCAI) and by the GDR ISIS through the `projets exploratoires' program (project TASTY).
+IM and ER have rbeen supported by ANR-21-CE23-0035 (ASCAI) and by the GDR ISIS through the `projets exploratoires' program (project TASTY).
 It is part of project DO 2463/1-1, funded by the Deutsche Forschungsgemeinschaft.